pearcetm/jsproteinmapper/README.md

 ```

 ### helpers.aggregate
 This helper function takes a set of mutations and uses d3's nest functionality to aggregate the data set by codon, counting the number of alterations at each site, and within that, counting the number of each distinct alteration.
-This is useful for creating the meaningful tooltips that display the proportions of different alterations at each site within a protein structure.
+This is useful for creating meaningful tooltips that display the proportions of different alterations at each site within a protein structure.

+The aggregate helper function expects an array of structures with `codon`, `pdot`, and `cdna` fields.
+See [helpers.parseMutationString](#helpersparsemutationstring) for an example.

 ### helpers.tooltips.basicTooltip
-Displays text-based details
+Displays text-based details of alteration frequency.

 ### helpers.tooltips.mutationTable
 Displays [aggregated](#helpers.aggregate) mutation data in table form.